finnito/blog/content/posts/2024-12-26-newton-three-passes/index.md

 The track to Julia Hut starts as a bit of a highway, being 4WD width and well-formed.
 It becomes slightly less nice after the bridge across the Taipo, but still completely lovely compared to Newton Saddle!
 I was feeling pretty pooped by this point, so was a bit mopey.
 It was a bit of a slog up to the hut, but we made it clocking in at 11hrs door to door (with about 1hr stopping time).

-The hut was unfortunately full, so we pitched the tent, made some dinner (burned both our tongues) and climbed into bed around 9:15pm.
-Big day in the office and properly a bigger one tomorrow!
+The hut was unfortunately full so we pitched the tent, made some dinner (burned both our tongues) and climbed into bed around 9:15pm.
+Big day in the office and probably a bigger one tomorrow!

 > ☕️ Muesli & instant coffee with dehy oat milk.